 Because tax payments can be paid in installments (if the company’s application is approved by the IRAS) the Company divides $170 by the number of installments they have been granted by the IRAS.
 These amounts will be used to offset the amount they will think they owe when they file their annual taxes via the Form C/ C-S/ C-S(Lite).
 The final tax expenses being assessed by IRAS will be electronically communicated via the Notice of Assessment (NOA).

 For companies that want to take advantage of stable growth markets and expand their offerings into Asia with minimal hassle or fuss, Singapore is the ideal nation in which to incorporate.
-That said, there are still rules to follow and deadlines to meet.
+That said, there is still mandatory regulatory compliance to meet annually.
 This was just a quick overview of how the process works.

-Even if you are sure you can navigate Singapore’s system on your own, it is absolutely in your best interest to hire an expert to help you properly file your incorporation and pay your taxes.
+Even if you are sure you can navigate Singapore’s system on your own, it is absolutely in your best interest to hire an expert to help you properly avoid compliance deadlines and pay your taxes.
 A qualified Corporate Secretary and Accountant can help make sure that no details are missed.
 Plus, having professional help allows you to focus your attention where it is most needed: on the business itself!